MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 Note: Pass the revenue in as a Double and the currency of the amount if necessary.
 Currency is set to "USD" by default.
 See [Setting Currency Code](http://support.mobileapptracking.com/entries/23697946-Customize-SDK-Settings) for currencies we support.

 You can find these events in platform by viewing Reports > Logs > Events.
-Then filter the report by the “purchase” event.
+Then filter the report by the "purchase" event.

 #### Opens

 The SDK allows you to analyze user engagement by tracking unique opens.
-The SDK has built in functionality to only track one “open” event per user on any given day to minimize footprint.
-All subsequent “open” events fired on the same day are ignored and will not show up on the platform.
+The SDK has built in functionality to only track one "open" event per user on any given day to minimize footprint.
+All subsequent "open" events fired on the same day are ignored and will not show up on the platform.

-    mobileapptracker.trackAction("open", false, "", 0, “USD”);
+    mobileapptracker.trackAction("open", false, "", 0, "USD");

 You can find counts of Opens by viewing Reports > Mobile Apps.
 Include the parameter of Opens to see the aggregated count.
 The platform does not provide logs of Opens.
 If you track Opens using a name other than "open" then these tracked events will